 Ensuring that your furry friend gets plenty of rest, has a gentle exercise routine (short daily walks are usually encouraged as a form of physical therapy), and a weight management plan can help to alleviate many of his symptoms.
 Your vet may prescribe a special diet or suggest a particular brand of food if your dog is overweight, since additional pounds put added stress on already damaged joints.

-In addition, research has shown that certain fatty acid supplements, like fish oil, may help reduce the joint inflammation associated with RA; ask your vet or pet supply store for brand suggestions.
+In addition, there are more natural remedies for dog arthritis.
+Research has shown that certain fatty acid supplements, like fish oil, may help reduce the joint inflammation associated with RA; ask your vet or pet supply store for brand suggestions.
 As always, be sure to consult with your veterinarian when administering any type of treatment to your dog.

 If your dog is suffering from rheumatoid arthritis, you may wish to incorporate the following suggestions into your daily routine:

 - A home fit for your hound: For dogs who have difficulty climbing, you may wish to get a ramp to get in and out of the car, up and down stairs, etc. You may also wish to put down carpet runners on slick floors to avoid slip-and-fall accidents.

 - Four paws on the floor: Booties provide extra grip for dogs on all surfaces, further preventing faulty footing.

 - Doggy dreams: Finding a comfortable bed for your dog can alleviate pressure points and ensure a restful night’s sleep.

 Unfortunately, there is no known cure for RA, either in dogs or humans.
 As a pet owner, the most effective thing you can do for your four-legged friend is to manage his symptoms while preventing further wear and tear on his joints.